ChathurangaKCD/platform/addons/composition.md

 Addon composition follows these principles:

-1. **Load** ComponentDefinition and Addons
+1. **Load** ComponentTypeDefinition and Component
-2. **Validate** compatibility and dependencies
+2. **Validate** addon compatibility and dependencies
-3. **Merge** schemas into single CRD schema
+3. **Merge** parameters from ComponentTypeDefinition and Component
 4. **Sort** addons by dependency order
-5. **Apply** patches and create resources
+5. **Apply** addon patches and create resources
-6. **Generate** final ComponentDefinition or component instance
+6. **Generate** final Kubernetes resources

 The composition engine handles:

-- Schema merging with namespacing
+- Parameter merging from ComponentTypeDefinition
 - Patch application with JSONPath
 - CEL expression evaluation
 - Dependency resolution
 - Conflict detection

-Result: Platform Engineers get composable, reusable addons that integrate seamlessly with ComponentDefinitions without code changes.
+- Build context injection

+Result: Developers get a simple, unified model where they create Components with addons, and the platform handles all composition at runtime.